lev8947/technicolor-readme-generator/README.md

 ## Installation Instructions
-The steps utilised were implementing json and node modules...
+node.js, json and node_modules need to be utilised

 ## Usage Information
-downloading the packages and using the integrated terminal
+download the content and follow instructions

 ## Contribution Information
 Contributors on this project are: